 If you enter the

-HOST command with a shell command, then the command is executed and you return to SQL*Plus.
+HOST command with a shell command, then the shell command is executed and then control returns to SQL*Plus.

 bs2cmd POSIX shell command to execute BS2000 SDF commands.

 Start a text editor in SQL*Plus with the

 The default editor depends on the terminal connected with your POSIX session.
 If the POSIX shell is started on a blockmode terminal, then the default editor in SQL*Plus is set to

 edtu.
 If the POSIX shell is started by a remote X-client through

 ssh using a xterm terminal, then the default editor in SQL*Plus is set to

 SQL*Plus provides the opportunity to define a preferred text editor with the